joeyklee/joeyklee.github.io/ways/measurement_campaign_2015-05-28/measurement_campaign_2015-05-28.md

 ### Step 3: 15 minute sensor warm-up period.
 In order to get all the sensors warmed up and ready to measure, we will run all of the sensors in the vehicles for 15 minutes.

+While this is happening, record the current car mileage for each vehicle.

 ### Step 4: Go! (~10:30am)
 Each of us will go our separate ways to start measuring along our prescribed transects until the route is completed.
 Each of the routes will lead you back to the meeting point, David Thompson Secondary School.
 See transect assignments above.